haotianli24/sui-otter/README.md

-# 🦦 Otter: Decentralized Trading & Community Platform on Sui
+# Otter: Decentralized Trading & Community Platform on Sui

-**Tagline:** *Swim smarter.
-Trade together.
-Own your community.*

----
+## Usage Guide
+- Download Slush Wallet from google chrome store
+- Make sure your network is set to TESTNET
+- Connect your wallet!

 ## 🎯 Overview